Michael Durack

-Michael Patrick Durack, (22 July 1865 – 3 September 1950) was a pastoralist and Western Australian pioneer, known as "M.P." or to the family as "Miguel".
+Michael Patrick Durack, (22 July 1865 – 3 September 1950) was a pastoralist and pioneer in Queensland and Western Australia, known as "M.P." or to the family as "Miguel".
 He was the son of Patrick Durack and Mary Costello, both Irish-Australians.

 Life and career

 Durack was educated at St Patrick's College, Goulburn along with his brother, John Wallace.